Seanl80/natural_soap_company_v1/README.md

 Correct redirect to the correct product on clicking the product image.
 Products details are correct and match the details in the database.
 Product quantity buttons are correctly disabled when at 1 or 99.
-Add to wishlist button correctly only shows up for logged-in users.
 Links correctly work, redirecting back to the products page and adding the product to the shopping bag.

 #### Reviews